You're writing fiction. So why does it feel like lying?

 I tried using proven plot formats, like the 7-point format or the 3-act format.
 Regardless of how many times I tried, nothing worked.
 For ten years, I would write a new novel every year, and at the tenth chapter I would just abandon it because it was it didn't feel real.
 I always felt like something was terribly wrong with it.
 My gut wouldn’t let me proceed.
 I felt like I was lying on the page, which is strange, because I was writing fiction.

-Now I realize that SUBTEXT is the most important starting point for your story if you want to write a short story or a book or craft an advertisement or conceptualize a marketing campaign.
-You shouldn't even write a sentence without figuring out your subtext.
+Now I realize that SUBTEXT is the most important starting point for your story if you want to write a short story, or a book, or craft an advertisement, or conceptualize a marketing campaign.

 Let me explain what it is and how to use it.
-Because if you can crack subtext, you're going to write many amazing short stories and books and they're going to flow so naturally, and your readers are going to love them.
+Because if you can crack subtext, you're going to write many amazing short stories and books, and they're going to flow so naturally, and your readers are going to love them.

 That's the emotional truth underneath the whole movie.
-When you're young and you join a job and you're idealistic and you want to do great things and be creative and bring in real results, you realize after a couple of years that the job will not let you do that.
+When you're young and you join a job and you're idealistic and you want to do great things and be creative, you realize that a job will not let you do that.
 Most companies have an agenda.
 Your boss has an agenda and they want to play it safe and get decent results.
 You can't be the creative genius that you want to be at work and it stifles your creativity.
 It's exhausting.
-It's suffocating and it makes you want to go and buy an acre of land in Ram Nagara outside Bangalore, 40 km away, and start a farm and grow produce and show the corporate world the middle finger.
+It's suffocating and it makes you want to go and buy an acre of land in RamNagara outside Bangalore, 40 km away, and start a farm and grow produce and show the corporate world the middle finger.

-That is the emotional truth that Jon Favreau is trying to show us in Chef.
-It's what he felt in his life when he was making movies with big studios.
-It's what his character was feeling in the movie Chef and it's what you're feeling at work every day.
 Eventually you resign to the fact that, okay, this is just a job.
-I'm going to do it and I'm going to keep my job so that I can make money for myself and my family and I'm not going to get emotional about it, A lot of us resign and that is why we are all able to watch that movie Chef and find it so relatable, so authentic, so emotionally powerful, It's not because you don't like Chef because he quits his job to make sandwiches because he's God and a really hot ex and an even hotter girlfriend.
-That's not why you like Chef.
-You like Chef because of the emotional truth that the story is based on and that is subtext.
+I'm going to do it and I'm going to keep my job so that I can make money for myself and my family and I'm not going to get emotional about it.
+A lot of us resign and that is why we are all able to watch that movie Chef and find it so relatable, so authentic, so emotionally powerful.

 If you take this and roll it into a short story, the characters will feel authentic.
 The story will flow and have a nice start, a very relatable middle, and a very organic conclusion.
+Because its based on a relatable truth that a lot of people can connect with: you love your parents but eventually you grow up to become your own person and your relationship will never be the same again, never be as smooth as it was in your childhood.

 Here are some examples of subtext from a bunch of other stories: